-There’s not a basketball fan in the world (or woman who lived in the 60s & 70s) that doesn’t know the name Wilt Chamberlain.
+There’s not a basketball fan in the world (or woman who lived in the 60s & 70s) that doesn’t know who Wilt Chamberlain is.
 But how many people know who Jerry Chambers, Archie Clark or Darrall Imhoff are?
-Not many but those are the 3 players that the Lakers traded to Philly for the original MDE.
-Why?
+Not many, even though Clark and Imhoff were NBA All-Stars and Chambers’ performance in the 1966 NCAA Final Four remains one of the best ever.
+Well, those are the three non-household names the Lakers traded to Philly in 1968 for the original MDE.

 Another “do-over” decision I still think about was more of a delayed decision, but nonetheless had a negative result.
 It centered on the man I regard as the most talented, intelligent, complex, and interesting of all the players I’ve known – Wilt Chamberlain.
 Prior to the 1966-67 season, in Philadelphia, Wilt had set all kinds of scoring records (he had been the league’s perennial leader in scoring and rebounding, at one time averaging over 50 points a game for a season), but he had won no championships.

 The Boston Celtics ruled then, having won eight titles in a row.
 Wilt seemed to sense that this Sixers team had the player personnel, in addition to new coach, Alex Hannum, that together could reach that goal.
 Under Hannum’s influence, Wilt became a true team player, scoring a modest – for him – 24 points a game, grabbing 24 rebounds, and dealing just under 8 assists.
 The Sixers set a league record at the time for most wins with a 68 and 13 mark, and went on to win the 1967 championship, Wilt’s first in his eight seasons in the NBA.